aburousan/azaz/Pages/Physics/papers/hernquist1987/index.md

 > Poisson equation $\to \nabla^2\phi = 4\pi G\rho$\\
 > Current algorithms $\to$ Mem, $\log(n)$

-and on the other side wrote **Plummer Profile Problem**: you are given initial conditions $\{\vec r_i\}, \{\vec v_i\}$, and you want to evolve them under gravity only.
-Then he derived the integrator, starting from two Taylor expansions and ending with the leapfrog scheme.
+and on the other side wrote **Plummer Profile Problem**: you are given initial conditions $\{\vec r_i\}, \{\vec v_i\}$ and you want to evolve them under gravity only.
+Then he derived the integrator starting from two Taylor expansions and ending with the leapfrog scheme.

 So the assignment was: do that.
 Take a blob of particles set up as a Plummer sphere, give them the right positions and velocities, push them forward with leapfrog, and check the virial theorem holds.

 That is the part I started with.
-But once the particles were moving I could not stop, because the paper behind sir's box is really about a much better question: **how do you compute the forces at all without waiting till next year?** So I ended up recreating the whole of Hernquist's paper in **Julia**, and this is what came out.
+But once the particles were moving I could not stop, because the paper behind sir's box is really about a much better question: **how do you compute the forces at all without waiting till next year?** So I ended up recreating the whole of Hernquist's paper in **Julia** and this is what came out.

 \fig{/assets/Physics/papers/hernquist1987/plummer_3d}